-Your hospital status—whether you're an inpatient or an outpatient—affects how much you pay for hospital services (like X-rays, drugs, and lab tests) and may also affect whether Medicare will cover care you get in a skilled nursing facility (SNF).
+Your hospital status—whether you're an inpatient or an outpatient—affects how much you pay for hospital services (like X-rays, drugs, and lab tests) and may also affect whether Medicare will cover care you get in a skilled nursing facility (SNF) following your hospital stay.

-- Your inpatient stay begins on the day you're formally admitted to the hospital with a doctor's order.
-That's your first inpatient day.
-The day before you're discharged is your last inpatient day (the day of discharge doesn’t count as an inpatient day.)
+- You're an inpatient starting when you're formally admitted to the hospital with a doctor's order.
+The day before you're discharged is your last inpatient day.

-- You're an outpatient if you're getting emergency department services, observation services, outpatient surgery, lab tests, or X-rays, and the doctor hasn't written an order to admit you to the hospital as an inpatient.
-In these cases, you're an outpatient even if you stay in the hospital overnight in a regular hospital bed.
+- You're an outpatient if you're getting emergency department services, observation services, outpatient surgery, lab tests, or X-rays, or any other hospital services, and the doctor hasn't written an order to admit you to a hospital as an inpatient.
+In these cases, you're an outpatient even if you spend the night in the hospital.

 |Situation||Inpatient or outpatient||Part A pays||Part B pays|